-6 Reasons Why Should You Have a HIGH Early Savings rate
+6 Reasons Why You Should Have a HIGH Early Savings Rate

 College savings is similar to retirement savings.
 If you start early, your kid will have additional options that might not have been affordable if you started late.
 That doesn't mean you have to send the kid to the fancy-pants school, but at least it's an option.

 It is no secret that, behaviorally speaking, it is far easier to avoid growing into your income than to cut back on your standard of living.
 Hedonic adaptation means that you are not any happier just because you spend more money.
 Studies suggest that there is little additional happiness to be had once income hits a reasonable living standard, about $75,000 per year in the US (up to $120,000 in expensive areas like Manhattan and the Bay Area.)

 If you start off saving a big chunk of your money, you may NEVER reach the highest levels of hedonic adaptation.
 That allows you to accumulate a larger nest egg, and it also lowers the size of the nest egg that you need.
 This is easily seen in this chart:

 This is a very simplistic calculation.
 I used a “net savings rate,” which means how much you save, adjusted for taxes (so using some theoretical discounted rate for tax-deferred accounts), divided by your after-tax income.
 But the point of the chart (and the calculation behind it) is clear—when you spend less, you save more and your need to save drops.
 You're burning the candle (years of working/saving) at both ends, so it gets short very quickly.

 #3 Much Cheaper Insurance Costs

 Despite what insurance agents would like you to believe, insurance costs, on average, are a net drag on your financial life.
 Since insurance is unlikely to make you particularly happy (kind of like utility bills), it seems silly to spend more than you need to on it.
 The key factors in determining your life and disability insurance costs are how long you will need it and the size of your expenses.